hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 Complete the registration first
 Then email us directly at hbctraining@hsph.harvard.edu with a description of your knowledge/experience. **Failure to do this step may prevent you from being accepted into this advanced workshop.**

 ---

-### Course requirements:**

-- Mandatory attendance for all three classes
-- 3-5 hours of reading and exercises from selected lessons before each workshop session
-- Active paricipation during discussion sessions

-Instruction will be mostly learner-centric.
-Online and in-person classes will be focused on exercises and discussion.
-Please make sure you take this into account when you sign up for the workshop!

----